Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: Some Achievable Spectral Efficiencies Using the NFT

 bits per symbol (fewer if a subset is chosen).
 One can continue the approach presented in the previous examples by increasing $n$ and $m$.
 The receiver architecture presented in [Part~I] is fairly simple and is able to decode NFT signals rather efficiently.

-Some choices of spectral parameters may translate to pulses having a large peak to average power ratio, large (99\%) bandwidth, or large (99\%) time duration at $z=0$ or during their propagation; hence, the signal set should be expurgated to avoid such undesirable signals.
+Some choices of spectral parameters may translate to pulses having a large peak to average power ratio, large (99\%) bandwidth, or large (99\%) time duration at $z=0$ or during their propagation.
+The signal set should thus be expurgated to avoid such undesirable signals.
 We have not yet found rules for modulating the spectrum so that such undesirable signals are not generated.
 For the small examples given here, we can check pulse properties directly; however, appropriate design criteria for the spectral data (particularly the discrete spectral amplitudes) should be developed.

 In this simulation, we assume a constellation with 30 points uniformly chosen in the interval $0\leq \lambda \leq 2$ on the imaginary axis and create all $N$-solitons, $1\leq N\leq 6$.
 We then prune signals with undesirable bandwidth or duration from this large signal set.
-The remaining multi-solitons are used as carriers of data in the typical fiber system considered earlier.
+The remaining multi-solitons are used as carriers of data in the fiber system described at the beginning of Section~\ref{sec:examples}.
 Here a spectral efficiency of $1.5$~bits/s/Hz is achieved.
 For this calculation, we take the maximum pulse width (containing $99\%$ of the signal energy) and the maximum bandwidth of the signal set.
 By increasing $n$ and $m$, pulse widths get large and the shift of the signal energy from the symbol period, due to the Gordon-Haus effect, becomes less significant.
-Gordon-Haus effect for solitons is as important as it is for $\text{sinc}$ function transmission and backpropagation.
+Gordon-Haus effect for solitons is as important as it is for $\sinc$ function transmission and backpropagation.

 We would note that the spectral efficiency reported here was achieved using only a rather simplistic design approach.
 We believe that a more sophisticated search over the design space, in particular exploiting the possibility of more cleverly modulating spectral amplitudes and phase and choosing eigenvalues in a region not limited to the $j\omega$ axis, is likely to yield significantly higher spectral efficiencies.